-Our November 2021 relaunch of the infrastructure monitoring tools adds consistency to the way our users interact with the New Relic One platform.
+Our 2022 relaunch of the infrastructure monitoring tools adds consistency to the way our users interact with the our platform.

-Previously, when clicking on the infrastructure item in the top navigation bar, you were redirected outside the Explorer, missing capabilities like the Navigator and Lookout.
+Previously, when navigating to infrastructure, you were redirected outside the Explorer, missing capabilities like the Navigator and Lookout.
 Now, by clicking on infrastructure or hosts, you are directed to the list of all of our host entities in the list view of Explorer, and infrastructure events are displayed in the activity stream.
 Our inventory experience has not changed as part of this release.

 Use the toggle in the UI to access the legacy interface.